Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Advanced_Algorithms/Assessed_work.md

                 # If the tree root has no children, then `root_child = None`.
                 root_child = self.root.left or self.root.right
                 self.root = root_child  # Directly delete the root node.
             else:
                 self.root = self.if_left_and_right(self.root)
+            return True
+        else:
             """The tree root is not the target""" cur, parent = self.root, None
             while cur is not None and cur.data != target: parent = cur
                 if target < parent.data:
                     cur = cur.left
                 elif target > parent.data:
                     cur = cur.right
             # The while loop has ended, and the target node has been found and stored in `cur`.
             if cur is None:  # case 1:Target not found return  # end the function

             elif cur.left is None or cur.right is None:
                 # If `cur` has no children, then `child = None`.
                 child = cur.right or cur.left
                 # Delete the node `cur` and replace it with its left or right subtree in its position.
                 if target < parent.data:
                     parent.left = child
                 else:
                     parent.right = child
             else:
                 self.if_left_and_right(cur)

     def if_left_and_right(self, node):  # called if delete node whether root or otherwise pre = node